SymbioticEDA/riscv-formal/docs/rvfi.md

 The `rmask` and `wmask` ports specify which bits of `rdata` and `wdata` are valid.

+It is always valid for an instruction to activate more `rmask`/`rdata` bits than required by the instruction, as long as the reported bits correctly reflect the machine state.

+If reading a CSR has side effects, those side effects are not triggered by raised `rmask` bits but by the type of the instruction.

 ### Modelling of Floating-Point State

 The following is the proposed RVFI extension for floating point ISAs: